The Semi-Infinite Asymmetric Exclusion Process: Large Deviations via Matrix Products

 Recall that part~$(a)$ is well-known and included for completeness.
 It implies the weak law of large numbers, saying that the empirical density converges in probability to $\alpha$ if $\alpha\leq\tfrac{1}{2}$, see Figure~\ref{ratesa}.
-The unique zero of the rate function moves from $0$ to $\tfrac{1}{2}$ with the value of $\alpha$, while it is getting easier to achieve any given density larger than~\smash{$\frac12$}.
+The unique zero of the rate function moves from $0$ to $\tfrac{1}{2}$ with the value of $\alpha$, at the same time it is getting easier to achieve any given density larger~than~\smash{$\frac12$}.

 Part~$(b)$ shows that the empirical density converges to \smash{$\frac{1}{2}$} if \smash{$\alpha>\frac{1}{2}$} and $\rho<\tfrac{1}{2}$.
 Looking at Figure~\ref{rate2} we see that the rate function is still convex and its zero stays fixed at \smash{$\frac{1}{2}$}.
 Now reaching high densities has always the same cost regardless of the value of $\alpha$, but low densities become increasingly expensive as the value of $\alpha$ increases.
-Note that there is a second phase transition at the value $z=1-\alpha$, which reveals itself in the non-analyticity of the rate function at this point.
+Note that the rate function is non-analytic at the value $z=1-\alpha$, which reveals a dynamical phase transition in the sense of~\cite{NT16}.
 [3]

 For part (c), the minimum of the rate function is now at $\rho$.
 Low densities still become increasingly expensive as $\alpha$ increases; yet, high densities now become cheaper, see the left diagram of Figure~\ref{rate3}.
 In this case, we observe that both $\alpha$ and $\rho$ play a role in the rate function, see the right diagram of Figure~\ref{morerate3} to appreciate the joint effect.
 The phase transitions are seen at $z=1-\alpha$, as in the previous case, and $z=1-\rho$.
-The regimes when $\alpha\leq\frac12$ and $\rho\geq 1-\alpha$, or when $\alpha>\frac12$ and $\rho\geq \alpha$ are not covered by our theorem and remain open, see Figure \ref{pspace}.
+As $\rho\to \alpha$ we recover the rate function of Bernoulli product measures.

+In parts~(b) and~(c), the cost in the first regime, when $z\leq 1-\alpha$, is up to a shift by a negative constant equal to the cost of changing the boundary density.
+The rates in the third regime, when $1-z$ is smaller than the typical density, represent the cost of replacing the typical density in the asymptotic Bernoulli product measure by the desired value, so the cost in this regime is bulk dominated.
+In the second regime the cost is larger than in the third, indicating that both a bulk and a boundary cost have to be paid.